Mr. Popper's Penguins

 Why widely assigned

 This Middle Grade Fiction title, reads at young-adult to upper-middle-grade complexity, typically at grades 3–5.
-Written in the 1930s; pairs with curriculum units on family and adventure; cited across 1 curriculum framework.
+Written in the 1930s; pairs with curriculum units on family and adventure; cited across 2 curriculum frameworks.

 Themes